awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-lifecycle.md

 You can update existing entities by using either the AWS IoT Things Graph console or the [UploadEntityDefinitions](https://docs.aws.amazon.com/thingsgraph/latest/APIReference/API_UploadEntityDefinitions.html) API\.
 The [UploadEntityDefinitions](https://docs.aws.amazon.com/thingsgraph/latest/APIReference/API_UploadEntityDefinitions.html) API has two optional Boolean parameters that enable you to perform the other two actions:
 + `syncWithPublicNamespace`
-+ `deleteExistingEntites `
++ `deprecateExistingEntities`

 After the `UploadEntityDefinitions` operation completes, there is a short delay before the entities are available in flows\.
 When you're writing tests and scripted solutions, take this delay into account\.

 When you create a flow, by default AWS IoT Things Graph uses entities in the current version of your namespace\.
 When you deploy a flow, by default AWS IoT Things Graph validates it against the current version of your namespace\.
 This means that if you attempt to deploy a flow that contains entities that are incompatible with the current namespace, by default the deployment fails\.
+A flow that contains deprecated entities also fails\.

 To specify an earlier namespace that contains entities that are compatible with a flow, use the optional `compatibleNamespaceVersion` parameter of the [CreateFlowTemplate](https://docs.aws.amazon.com/thingsgraph/latest/APIReference/API_CreateFlowTemplate.html) API\.
 If you create the flow with this parameter, AWS IoT Things Graph validates your flow against the version value that you set with this parameter when you deploy the flow\.
 The [CreateSystemTemplate](https://docs.aws.amazon.com/thingsgraph/latest/APIReference/API_CreateSystemTemplate.html) also has this optional parameter, so ensure that your system and flow are using the same namespace version when you deploy them\.